ssabat/auth0-assistant0/README.md

+# This repo is cloned one.
+It was used to integrate  Auth0 API security with Digital Ocean agent to develop personal business assitant.

 # Assistant0: An AI Personal Assistant Secured with Auth0

 Assistant0 an AI personal assistant that consolidates your digital life by dynamically accessing multiple tools to help you stay organized and efficient.